 On Monday 22 February, the Prime Minister set out the four steps his government plans to take to lift Covid restrictions in England.

-Despite the success of the vaccination programme, Mr Johnson made it clear that coronavirus was still a "substantial threat" and that easing lockdown restrictions will increase the numbers of cases, hospitalisations and deaths.
-In other words, unlike other countries aiming for 'zero Covid', our approach is to live with it and accept that there will be surges in infection rates within some communities despite the success of the vaccination programme.
+Despite the success of the vaccination programme, Mr Johnson made it clear that coronavirus was still a 'substantial threat' and that easing lockdown restrictions will increase the numbers of cases, hospitalisations and deaths.
+In other words, unlike other countries aiming for 'zero Covid', our approach is to live with it and accept that there will be surges in infection rates within some communities.

-The government's hasn't yet updated its guidance on shielding.
-However, formal shielding measures only apply across the whole of England during the period of national lockdown and the Prime Minister said that the clinically extremely vulnerable people won't have to shield from the end of March. * Since publishing this, the government has updated its guidance which confirms that formal shielding measures will apply across the whole of England until at least 31 March 2021.
+The government hasn't yet updated its guidance on shielding.
+However, formal shielding measures only apply across the whole of England during the period of national lockdown and the Prime Minister said that the clinically extremely vulnerable people won't have to shield from the end of March.
+Whether that means the 29th or 31st hasn't yet been clarified.

 You can read our advice on shielding here.

 The updated guidance recommends that secondary school pupils, students and teaching staff wear appropriate face coverings when they are in the classroom.
 Previously, the government only advised wearing masks when in corridors and communal areas where social distancing couldn't be easily be maintained.

 The guidance makes it clear that some students and staff are exempted from wearing face masks.
 This applies to anyone who:

 - can't put on, wear or remove a face covering because of a physical impairment or disability, illness or mental health difficulties; or

 - needs to speak or help someone who relies on lip reading, clear sound or facial expression to communicate